fausa/fausa/README.md

 -->
 - 🔭 I’m currently working on my final capstone project to complete an MS in Applied Data Science at USD
 - 🌱 I’m currently learning how to create an end-to-end project that focuses on NLP for News curation
-- 🤔 I’m looking for interesting technical projects
+- 🤔 I’m thinking about interesting technical projects
-- 💬 Ask me for unique ideas or solutions.
 - 📫 How to reach me: afaus@sandiego.edu
 - ⚡ Fun fact: I see the world through a different lens, which makes me weird and awkward!